ionic-team/getting-started-iv-vue/README.md

 </ion-item>
 ```

-Notice for the "Use Biometric" radio button, we are disabling it based on a `canUseBiometrics` value.
+For the "Use Biometric" radio button, we are disabling it based on a `canUseBiometrics` value.
 We will need to code for that in our `setup()`.

 ```TypeScript
     const canUseBiometrics = ref(false);